elendil95/dotfiles/README.md

 ## Etc

-acpi/ *extra acpi settings for suspening the laptop once the lid is closed; Also needs XScreensaver to lock the screen*
+acpi/ *extra acpi settings for suspening the laptop once the lid is closed; Also needs XScreensaver to lock the screen* (**NO LONGER NEEDED IN ARCH**)

 ## Bin